Polkadot-Blockchain-Academy/pba-content/syllabus/7-XCM/4-Chain_Config_in_XCM/Parachain_Config_in_XCM_slides.md

 ### 🏋️ `Weigher` via `xcm-builder`

-- Specifies how instructions are weighted
+- Specifies how instructions are weighed
 - `FixedWeightInfoBounds`: Apply a constant weight value to all instructions except for  `Transact`, `SetErrorHandler` and `SetAppendix`.
 - `WeightInfoBounds`: Apply instruction-specific weight (ideally, benchmarked values) except for  `Transact`, `SetErrorHandler` and `SetAppendix`.